Submission website: https://openreview.net/group?id=VLDB.org/2026/Workshop/NOVAS

 Benchmarks for data processing tasks using LLMs.

-Submissions will be single anonymous: authors cannot see reviewer names, but reviewers can see author names.
+Submissions will be single blind: authors cannot see reviewer names, but reviewers can see author names.
 We use OpenReview to host papers and the reviewing process will be public.
-This means that reviewers' comments that can be seen by all, although the reviewers' identity will remain anonymous.
+This means that reviewers' comments can be seen by all, during the submission and for accepted papers after decision, although the reviewers' identity will remain anonymous.

-Conflicts of Interests (COIs) are handled using the same rules of SIGMOD 2025.
+Conflicts of Interests (COIs) are handled using the same rules of VLDB 2026.

 The use of LLMs is allowed as a general-purpose assist tool.
 Authors and reviewers should understand that they take full responsibility for the contents written under their name, including content generated by LLMs that could be construed as plagiarism or scientific misconduct (e.g., fabrication of facts).
 LLMs are not eligible for authorship.